rodrigo-sntg/rodrigo-sntg/README.md

 ## Hi there, this is Rodrigo here.

-I'm mainly a Java developer who is always trying new stacks and technologies in personal projects.
+I'm Software Engineer who is always trying new stacks and technologies in personal projects.

-### Current projects
-I'm studying low level development and trying to build an [OS](https://github.com/rodrigo-sntg/rdos).